Ripolin/potato411/README.md

 languages = fr
 ```

-Now CouchPotato will retrieve any french titles of searching movies.
+Now CouchPotato is able to retrieve any movie's french title.
 Just select it and the plugin does the rest.